Identity Validated Certificates vs. Domain Validated Certificates – What’s the Difference?

 Certificates issued using EV verification methods undergo the most rigorous vetting process earning them a lock icon, company name, and country ID in the web address bar for most web browsers.
 Learn more.

 The name of the entity that controls the website for certificates verified using OV guidelines display the identity in the certificate details.

 Unfortunately, not all certificates meet the same standards.
 And it's important to understand the difference.

 Domain Validated certificates are typically issued through an automated processes, which only verifies that the person requesting the certificate controls the domain that they want to secure — a tactic that supports quick certificate issuance often at no cost at all.

-And as you might guess, a Domain Validated certificate contains no identifying information in the organization name field.
-Typically, this value just re-states the domain name or simply says “Persona Not Validated.”
-In other words, although the Domain Validated Certificate supports transaction encryption, the end-user cannot trust the certificate to confirm who is on the other end.
+And as you might guess, a DV certificate contains no identifying information in the organization name field.
+Typically, this value just re-states the domain name or simply says "Persona Not Validated."
+In other words, although the DV certificate encrypts the transaction, the end-user cannot trust the certificate to confirm that is being transmitted to the intended entity.

-DV verifies that you are on the domain you think you’re on.
-That’s it.
-DV certificates do not provide identity assurance and should not be used on any website conducting e-Commerce or online financial transactions.
+DV verifies that the website you’re visiting is encrypted.
+It does not provide identity assurance and is not recommended for e-Commerce or online financial transactions.

-100 percent of Entrust SSL certificates provide Organization or Extended Validation identity.
-All of our SSL certificates are intended to provide security, accountability and trust.
+100 percent of Entrust SSL certificates provide identity assurance validated by either OV or EV verification methods.
+All of our SSL certificates are intended to provide trusted identity and encryption.